-Schloss Schönbrunn is another of the Hapsburg Empire’s palaces in all its gilded glory.
-It would be a crime to visit Vienna at Christmas and not include this on your itinerary as it is also home to one of the city’s best Christmas market stalls, albeit on a small scale.
+One of Europe’s finest palaces, Schloss Schönbrunn also belonged to the Habsburg Empire.
+It would be a crime to exclude it from your Vienna Christmas itinerary as it is also home to one of the city’s best Christmas markets, albeit on a small scale.

 If you are a Mozart fangirl or fanboy, this is a must-see as this is where Austria’s wunderkind gave his first public performance in front of Empress Elisabeth.

-Its most famous exhibit is Gustav Klimt’s The Kiss (1908), not to be missed by art history buffs.
-And get this; The Belvedere has thoughtfully provided a ‘selfie room’ where you can Instagram yourself next to a replica of Klimt’s masterpiece without running the risk of annoying other visitors.
+Its most famous exhibit is Gustav Klimt’s The Kiss (1908).
+And get this: The Belvedere has thoughtfully provided a ‘selfie room’ where you can Instagram yourself next to a replica of Klimt’s masterpiece without running the risk of annoying other visitors.

 Make sure that you make time to wander around the palace’s manicured gardens.
-It’s no accident that the palace and gardens were named Belvedere, literal translation ‘beautiful view’, as from here Vienna’s skyline is laid out before you.
+It’s no accident that the palace and gardens were named Belvedere, literal translation ‘beautiful view.’
+From here, Vienna’s skyline is laid out before you.

 Sadly, you can’t take a peek inside the houses – people live here – but there’s plenty to admire from the outside.

-2. To relive the Third Man on the Riesenrad Ferris wheel
+Relive The Third Man on the Riesenrad Ferris Wheel